Rexarrior/docx_to_md/memory-bank/progress.md

   - Images are extracted and saved with correct references
   - Tables are converted to Markdown format
   - ZIP archives are created with proper structure
+  - Paragraphs with newlines maintain proper indentation throughout
+  - Formatted text (bold, italic, etc.) is correctly applied to each line when text contains newlines

 ## Parser Analysis Results
 - The parser successfully processes the example document